pebxcvi/PSHomeCacheDepot/README.md

 - A centralized revival hub for various publisher released games on the Sony platform :

-	- Started as an expansion of the open-source software formerly known as **deadlocked-server-now-horizons** — a PS2 Medius C# server emulator — the project was later extended to support PS3 with additional systems and packet handling, then eventually integrated into the MultiServer3 suite. ( [Horizon Private Server Github Repo](https://github.com/Jump-Suit/horizon-server-public-extended) )
+	- Started as an expansion of the open-source software formerly known as **deadlocked-server-now-horizons** — a PS2 Medius C# server emulator — the project was later extended to support PS3 with additional systems and packet handling, then eventually integrated into the MultiServer suite. ( [Horizon Private Server Github Repo](https://github.com/Jump-Suit/horizon-server-public-extended) )

 	- Support for various first-party PlayStation® titles that players may recognize, with gameplay statistics posted as binary data and analyzed using a dedicated external tool. ( [PSORG's Gitub Repo : SVO Stats Analyzer](https://github.com/PSOnlineReturnalGaming/SVO_Stats_Analyzer) )</br>